-ARTS VISUELS 9^e (VIAF1S) - 1 credit
+ARTS VISUELS 9° (VIAF1S) - 1 credit

-The senior high art program focuses firstly on the development of basic artistic skills and understanding in the areas of drawing, painting, sculpture, poetry and art history.
-Secondly, the intention of the program is that at the 3S and 4S levels, students will begin to undertake some independent projects, expressive of individual talents and interests.
+The senior high art program focuses firstly on developing basic artistic skills and understanding in drawing, painting, sculpture, poetry and art history.
+Secondly, the program's intention is that at the 3S and 4S levels, students will begin to undertake independent projects, expressive of individual talents and interests.
 The exploration of new and experimental art forms is particularly important at this level.

 All students are expected to participate in classroom assignments and to keep a sketchbook of personal work.
-Field trips are arranged as frequently as possible to acquaint students with the work of our local artistic community.
+Field trips are arranged as often as possible to acquaint students with our local artistic community's work.

-ARTS VISUELS 10° (VIAF2S) - 1 credit
+ARTS VISUELS 10^{e.} (VIAF2S) - 1 credit